Sal-Romano/4d.qbo/README.md

 - **`/status`** (GET): Public endpoint to check if the API is running.
 - **`/test`** (GET): Protected endpoint.
 Requires a header `secret: <API_KEY>` for authorization.

-## License

-This project is proprietary software.

-## Support

-Contact the project maintainer for support.